emer/emergent/egui/README.md

 ## Toolbar Items

-The `ToolbarItem` class provides toolbar configuration options, taking the place of `gi.ActOpts` from existing code that operates directly at the `GoGi` level.
+The `ToolbarItem` class provides toolbar configuration options, taking the place of `core.ActOpts` from existing code that operates directly at the `GoGi` level.
 The main differences are

 * The standard `UpdateFunc` options of either making the action active or inactive while the sim is running are now handled using `Active: equi.ActiveStopped` or `egui.ActiveRunning` or `egui.ActiveAlways`